HW-PlayersPatch/Development/Props/Change List.md

 #### Resource Collectors
 - Resource capacity 208->200 -4% (Now matches Hiigaran to better balance harvesting.
 Vaygr still start with one extra collector to make up for their Flagship's long collector drop off route.
 Vaygr harvesting is up ~5% from hw2c, and down ~2% from v2.1.
 Harvesting for all four races is now within 1% of each other.)
+- Improved their parade formation, so resource collectors go to the optimal side of the ship, reducing collisions.